grpc/grpc.github.io/docs/tutorials/basic/go.md

 title: gRPC Basics - Go
 ---

-# gRPC Basics: Go
+<h1 class="page-header">gRPC Basics: Go</h1>

-This tutorial provides a basic Go programmer's introduction to working with gRPC.
+<p class="lead">This tutorial provides a basic Go programmer's introduction to working with gRPC.</p>

 By walking through this example you'll learn how to:

 - Define a service in a .proto file.
 - Generate server and client code using the protocol buffer compiler.